KnowledgeSeed/analogic-framework/README.md

 git clone https://github.com/KnowledgeSeed/analogic-framework
  ```

-2. Create a folder for the application:
+2. Create a folder for the application and copy helloanalogic app from the GitHub repository:
 ```
 # git bash
 mkdir -p analogic-sample-app/apps/helloanalogic